Menu

 If IOP 24mmHg or above, or visual fields suggest glaucoma, refer to an accredited Level 1 Optometrist for repeat IOP with GAT and / or repeat visual fields.
 See Appendix 2 for further details.

-Direct referral, with an accompanying PCLV form.
+Direct referral using Cinapsis. the available clinics and the criteria and PLCV details are on the EeRS system.
 Patients MUST be dilated and benefits/risks discussed.
 Please check criteria for 1st and 2nd eyes before referring.
 See Appendix 4 for further details

 Choice of Royal Derby or Spa medica or another hospital of patients choice.
 The same PLCV criteria applies to all providers.